 Team members soon realized that ensuring readiness meant measuring success within the first stage of introduction to the formal educational system: kindergarten.
 However, consensus regarding what to measure, why, how, and when has not been made on a statewide level and thus, a developmentally appropriate tool needed to be determined.

+To deploy Continuous Improvement (CI) science to identify needs in the outcome area of kindergarten readiness, finding a place to start was essential.
+CI begins with data analysis.
+The realization that no data baseline for kindergarten readiness was available gave immediate direction to the KSCAN work.
+Research pointed to the Early Development Instrument (EDI).
 The tool, first developed in Canada and now used nationwide there and in Australia, is also used in multiple US cities.
 It measures kindergarten readiness across five key domains: physical health and well-being, social competence, emotional maturity, language and cognitive development, and communication and general knowledge.
 The key to this assessment is that it is not a measure of the school system, rather, it is a measure of how well all the systems supporting early care and education of our children are working together to help prepare our youngest citizens for success.

 With our partners, we continue to focus efforts and advocacy to reduce vulnerabilities through: